severb/graypy/README.rst

     my_logger.debug('Hello Graylog2.')

-Alternately, use ``GELFRabbitHandler`` to send messages to RabbitMQ and configure your Graylog2 server to consume messages via AMQP.
-This prevents log messages from being lost due to dropped UDP packets (``GELFUDPHandler`` sends messages to Graylog2 using UDP).
-You will need to configure RabbitMQ with a 'gelf_log' queue and bind it to the 'logging.gelf' exchange so messages are properly routed to a queue that can be consumed by Graylog2 (the queue and exchange names may be customized to your liking)
+Alternately, use :class:`graypy.rabbitmq.GELFRabbitHandler` to send messages to RabbitMQ and configure your Graylog2 server to consume messages via AMQP.
+This prevents log messages from being lost due to dropped UDP packets (:class:`graypy.handler.GELFUDPHandler` sends messages to Graylog2 using UDP).
+You will need to configure RabbitMQ with a 'gelf_log' queue and bind it to the 'logging.gelf' exchange so messages are properly routed to a queue that can be consumed by Graylog2 (the queue and exchange names may be customized to your liking).

 .. code-block:: python